caiy7/caiy7.github.io/_posts/2018-08-11-Instacart.md

 ### Scope

-The original Kaggle competition asked to predcit what customer would purchase in his next order, given the order history info.
-We  modified it by predicting whether he would reorder the products he had ordered in the past.
+The original Kaggle competition asked to predcit what product a customer would purchase in the next order, given the order history info.
+The problem was modified to predict whether he would reorder anuy products he had ordered in the past.

 ### Data
 The data can be downloaded from [Kaggle](https://www.kaggle.com/c/instacart-market-basket-analysis/data) directly.
 I used AWS t2.2xlarge instance when working with the entire dataset.